yunfanlong/yunfanlong/_pages/teaching.md

 toc_sticky: true
 ---

-Below are full lists and details of the classes in which I served as an undergraduate teaching assistant at UCSD.
-The names of the instructors are listed based on the time I worked with them.
-Any available instructor evaluations are also attached.
+Below is a comprehensive list detailing the classes for which I served as an undergraduate teaching assistant at UCSD.
+Instructors are listed in the order in which I worked with them.
+Where available, instructor evaluations are attached.

+My responsibilities:

+- Automated the grading process by developing test cases and grading systems in Python, Java, and Stata.
+Deployed the autograder using Docker on AWS EC2 instances, specifically through Gradescope.
+- Assisted over 2,500 students by conducting regular technical office hours, creating and grading assignments and exams, and overseeing the class forum and logistics.
+- Guided and mentored new staff, equipping them with the managerial and technical skills required to excel as course assistants.

 <!-- ### Teaching by Department
 {: .no_toc .text-delta }